benninkcorien/nunjucks-starter-kit/readme.md

 # Why?
 - works out of the box!
-- example included (using bootstrap css):
+- example included (using bulma css):
   - `src/pages` for page content
   - `src/templates` for page layout
 - output is plain html (stored in `dist` directory)